Dame Helen Mirren among stars reflecting on Queen’s ‘incomparable legacy’

 The pair recently appeared in a comical sketch together as part of celebrations for the monarch’s Platinum Jubilee celebrations, in which they shared tea and marmalade sandwiches at Buckingham Palace.

-Other British celebrities paying respects included Stephen Fry, Ozzy Osbourne, Sue Perkins, Victoria Beckham and Sir Philip Pullman.
+Other British celebrities paying respects included Stephen Fry, Ozzy Osbourne, Sue Perkins, Sir Philip Pullman, and Victoria and David Beckham.

+The former English football star said the outpouring of grief from around the world following the monarch’s death demonstrated “how much she inspired us with her leadership”.

+“I’m truly saddened by the death of Her Majesty, The Queen.
+What an outpouring of love and respect we saw for the Platinum Jubilee for her life of service,” he wrote on Instagram.

 The BBC Board issued a statement from director-general Tim Davie in which he reflected on the Queen’s role as a “unifying figure across generations”.